 Parenting Orders and Children's Issues

 When parents separate they must consider the living arrangements and other aspects concerning the future care and interests of their children.
-These decisions can be negotiated directly between parents and can be assisted with mediators, counsellors and their lawyers.
+These decisions can be negotiated directly between parents and can be assisted with mediators, counsellors and their divorce lawyers Adelaide.

 In the event of conflict between parents and disputes over suitable arrangements for the care of children, it is recommended that you take prompt action in seeking legal advice to avoid being placed in an unfavorable position for a lengthy period whilst waiting for court action to commence.